mathspp/mathspp/pages/02.blog/lsbasi-apl-part2/item.en.md

 Today we are going to:

+ 1. implement assignment of scalars/arrays;
+ 1. allow for several statements split by `⋄`;
  1. implement the [Visitor pattern][visitor-wiki] to interpret an AST and produce the final result.
-You can check [Spivak's 8th post][lsbasi-part8] to see how he did it;
+You can check [Spivak's 8th post][lsbasi-part8] to see how he did it.
- 1. implement assignment of scalars/arrays;
- 1. allow for several statements split by `⋄`.

 (writing this list was easy, I just went to the previous blog post and copied the list of things we would get done for today!)